Websites designed to help people quickly find your business in Reading from anywhere in the world.

 Business and Competitive Analysis

-What are the words our customers are most likely to use to find our product or service?
+- Determine keywords and key phrases our customers are most likely to use to

-Over time we will build content around keywords that are less likely to be used.
+- Over time, build content around related keywords and key phrases that are less likely to be used but still generate traffic and potential customers.

 How do we structure the website to enable the customer to find what they're looking for in no more than two or three clicks.